IN this article I will highlight the exotic fruit nutritional benefits besides describing the fruit itself.

-Mangosteen (Garcinia Mangostana), also known as the queen of fruit in South East Asia where it is to be found, mainly Indonesia, Thailand and Malaysia.
+Mangosteen (Garcinia Mangostana), also known as the queen of fruit in South East Asia where it is to be found, mainly in Indonesia, Thailand and Malaysia.

-It is of a purple colour and the skin is as hard as rock.
-On the outside it also has a nice flower at the bottom and its petals usually specify the number of paps that make up the fruit inside.
+It is of a purple colour and the skin is as hard as a rock.
+On the outside, it also has a nice flower at the bottom and its petals usually specify the number of paps that make up the fruit inside.
 The fruit is white, soft, delicate, and slightly sour but has a very sweet taste; it´s juicy and pleasant to eat.
 The taste can somehow be compared to that of the lychee.

 Among the a good deal of health properties we find;

 - Improves digestion

 - Treats diarrhoea

 Rich Fruit Are Hard To Resist